Best YA & YYA Lit 1967

 - Alan Garner’s YA fantasy adventure The Owl Service.
 Set in modern Wales, The Owl Service — the title refers not to some kind of elite strigine task force, but to a set of dinner plates with an owl pattern — is a contemporary “expression” of the Fourth Branch of the Mabinogion, the earliest prose literature of Britain.
 Blodeuwedd, in Welsh mythology, is a woman created from flowers, by the magicians Math and Gwydion — for Lleu, a man cursed to take no human wife.
 Blodeuwedd betrays Lleu in favour of another man, Gronw, who kills Lleu; as punishment, Blodeuwedd is turned into an owl.
 In Garner’s story, a 15-year-old girl and her new stepbrother are vacationing in rural Wales, where they befriend a local teenage boy.
 They discover an owl-patterned dinner service… which apparently is cursed, because the next thing you know, the three possessed teens are helplessly, inexorably re-enacting the Blodeuwedd story.
 Fun fact: Winner of both the Carnegie Medal and Guardian Award for children’s literature.
 The Owl Service was adapted as a well-regarded BBC miniseries in 1969–1970.
 Garner’s other YA fantasy novels — The Weirdstone of Brisingamen (1960), The Moon of Gomrath (1963), Elidor (1965) — are excellent; so is Red Shift (1973).

 - John D. Fitzgerald’s The Great Brain.
 In a series of stories based loosely on the author’s own childhood growing up in Utah in the Teens and Twenties, young J.D.
 Fitzgerald recounts the escapades of his older brother, T.D., a 10-year-old conman who refers to himself as “The Great Brain.”
 Theirs is an unstructured childhood — which makes it all the easier for T.D. to swindle his peers out of their valuables.
-There are some adventures — children get lost in a cave, for example — but mostly the book is about problems that arise among the town’s children: an immigrant kid from Greece is ostracized; a kid who loses a leg is suicidal; the Mormon and non-Mormon kids feud with one another.
-How will the conniving T.D. solve each problem — while making a few bucks in the process Fun fact: Illustrated by Mercer Meyer.
+There are some adventures — children get lost in a cave, for example — but mostly the book is about problems that arise among the town’s children: an immigrant kid is ostracized; a kid who loses a leg is suicidal; the Mormon and non-Mormon kids feud.
+How will the conniving T.D. solve each problem — while making a few bucks in the process?
+Fun fact: Illustrated by Mercer Meyer.
 Subsequent installments in the Great Brain series include: More Adventures of the Great Brain (1969), Me and My Little Brain (1971), The Great Brain At The Academy (1972), and The Great Brain Reforms (1973).

 - “The Death of Ferro Lad,” written by Jim Shooter, with art by Curt Swan and George Klein (Adventure Comics #352–353).
 In the 30th century, a massive cloud-like object called the “Sun-Eater” is approaching Earth!
 Caught short-handed, five members of the Legion of Super-Heroes — Superboy, Cosmic Boy, Princess Projectra, Sun Boy, and recent recruit Ferro Lad — round up five super-villains to help them save the solar system.
 While the villains conspire among themselves to rule the galaxy, the assembled super-group tries and fails to defeat the Sun-Eater.
 So super-villain Tharok constructs an Absorbatron bomb, which can destroy the Sun-Eater if it is detonated at the cloud’s core.
 Though Superboy has the best chance of surviving, he’s been weakened; so Ferro Lad nobly sacrifices himself.
 Fun fact: This story arc is notable not only for introducing the Fatal Five — one of the best super-villain teams ever — but for featuring the first permanent death of a member of the Legion of Super-Heroes.